Accessing Private Fields and Methods with XRayInterface

 .

-Though, how could this be done?
-The naive way would be simply to cast to NameReadable
+But how could this be done?
+The naive way would be to simply cast to NameReadable

 :